Special Events

 Food safety

-If food is being served, here’s what you need to know:
+If food is being served:

 • Clean and sanitize all equipment, surfaces, and utensils